10up/wpsnapshots/README.md

 * __wpsnapshots push [\<snapshot-id\>] [--exclude_uploads] [--exclude] [--no_scrub] [--path] [--db_host] [--db_name] [--db_user] [--db_password] [--verbose] [--small]__

   This command pushes a snapshot of a WordPress install to the repository.
 The command will return a snapshot ID once it's finished that you could pass to a team member.
+When pushing a snapshot, you can include files and/or the database.

   By default all passwords are converted to `password` and emails to `user@example.com`.
 The `--no_scrub` option will disable scrubbing.